TWO NEW DEGREES OF EXCELLENCE

 The Jindal School of Management at the University of Texas at Dallas (UT Dallas) offers two Executive MBA options of excellence – traditional and hybrid - to meet each student’s need.

 The Global Leadership Executive MBA (GLEMBA) serves the global business student by providing an advanced, contemporary executive education curriculum that develops the essential knowledge, skills, and abilities for sustainable global businesses.
 GLEMBA develops, introduces, and continuously improves courses that incorporate a broad range of management disciplines to address the challenges of managing and leading in the rapidly evolving, global society.
 The GLEMBA Program meets face-to-face for a week once a semester with the remainder of the content taught online.
+The program includes an international retreat and a joint international study tour with the EMBA students.

 Through company visits, students meet with corporate executives to understand C-suite leadership issues that include strategy, financing, labor, trade, and supply chain management, among others.
 Company visits validate their classroom learning and provide students the opportunities to learn best business practices and collaborate on possible business initiatives between the visiting company and their own company.